Close up of Breaking Bad sculpture

 I'm standing next to the sculpture to give you a sense of the scale (I'm 5 ft 10)

 I’m standing next to the sculpture to give you a sense of the scale (I’m 5 ft 10).
 The sculpture is larger than life, just like these memorable Breaking Bad characters.
+Walter doesn’t seem impressed with my visit.

 Mark (New Mexico Travel Guy)